LineageOS/lineage_wiki/_includes/templates/recovery_install_odin.md

 ## Installing a custom recovery using `Odin`

-{% include alerts/note.html content="If this device's install instructions already had you download Odin/Enable OEM Unlocking earlier in the installation process, you can skip steps 1, 3, 5, 6, and 7 below." %}
+{% include alerts/note.html content="If this device's install instructions already had you download Odin/Enable OEM Unlocking earlier in the installation process, you can skip the steps for enabling OEM Unlock, as well as for downloading and extracting the drivers and Odin." %}

 {% unless device.no_oem_unlock_switch %}
 1. Enable Developer Options by pressing the "Build Number" option 10 times, in the "Settings" app within the "About" menu